YiFengEDMS/simPM/README.md

 ```

-To view the results, use the `summary.opt` function:
+-To view the results, use the `summary.opt` function:
 ```
 summary.opt(wave.ex1)
 ```

-To view the missing data patterns in the optimal PHPM design, use the `plotPM` function:
+-To view the missing data patterns in the optimal PHPM design, use the `plotPM` function:
 ```
 plotPM(wave.ex1,Time=4,k=1)
 ```

-To view more details of the optimal PHPM design, use the following code:
+-To view more details of the optimal PHPM design, use the following code:

 ```
 summary(wave.ex1$opt.output)